gsidhu/raspi-scripts/radio-server/README.md

 ### 5. Configure Systemd Service

-The `pi-music-server.service` file is provided to run the server as a background service.
+The `pi-radio-server.service` file is provided to run the server as a background service.

 1.  **Copy the service file**:
     ```bash
-    sudo cp /home/thatgurjot/music-server/pi-music-server.service /etc/systemd/user/pi-music-server.service
+    sudo cp /home/thatgurjot/radio-server/pi-radio-server.service ~/.config/systemd/user/pi-radio-server.service
     ```
     *Note: If you are not running as the `thatgurjot` user, adjust the `WorkingDirectory` and `ExecStart` paths in the `.service` file accordingly.*